jacobdparker/MCOR/README.md

 Plots of these super exposures are generated through 'moses_super_plot.pro'.
 This saves the plus, zero, and plus-zero images with a uniform image scaling and draws some green boxes around interesting areas.

 #Cross Correlation
-... this part is extra bad.  mcor.sav is the cross-correlation function that I used for all forward modeling.
+... this part is really bad.  mcor.sav is the cross-correlation function that I used for all forward modeling.
 As far as I can tell sigtest_plot.pro will tell me everything I need to know if I can just parse through it.